mclarkson/nrcq/README.md

 ```

-Compiled binaries are available at [sourceforge](https://sourceforge.net/projects/nagrestconf/files/ncrq), or to compile yourself use `go get github.com/mclarkson/nrcq`.
+Compiled binaries are available at [sourceforge](https://sourceforge.net/projects/nagrestconf/files/ncrq), or to compile yourself use:

+    go get github.com/mclarkson/nrcq`.